dojo/docs/dojox/widget/ColorPicker.rst

 Notes
 =====

-``NOTE:`` as of Dojo 1.2, The ColorPicker is experimental, and doesn't implement the Dijit .attr() method for getting and setting values.
+``NOTE:`` as of Dojo 1.2, The ColorPicker is experimental, and doesn't implement the dijit.set() and get() methods for getting and setting values.